 Yes, now that the Scrum team understands that they have been using a Kanban board all along, it’s time to also embrace WIP limits.
 This is a great way to embrace another concept in Scrum, to not pre-assign the work but to let the team self-organize and pull the work during the sprint.
 By setting WIP limits on the columns of your board, we increase the focus of the team.
 Only the work that is committed every morning at the Daily Scrum should be in WIP, everything else should stay in the To-Do column.

 One of the benefits of having WIP limits in a Scrum team is to prevent anyone on the team from hoarding the tasks that they prefer.
 This will help team members break out of their comfort zone and break down silos within the team.

-Another benefit is my favorite sports analogy in Scrum…I love basketball and I always ask teams who should take the last shot when there is 1 second left in the game (and your best player is not available).
+Another benefit is my favorite sports analogy in Scrum…I love basketball, and I always ask teams who should take the last shot when there is 1 second left in the game (and your best player is unavailable).
 The answer is simple…whoever is open.

-The best way to embrace this mindset is to flow cards within their WIP limits so that you have a consistent flow of work and in the last day of your sprint your team members are not waiting for someone else to pick up the work.
+The best way to embrace this mindset is to flow cards within their WIP limits so that you have a consistent flow of work, and on the last day of your sprint, your team members are not waiting for someone else to pick up the work.
 Whatever work is left on the board should be picked up by… whoever is open.

 Over time, teams get very good about cross-training each other to prevent having only one person who can do something (take the last shot).

 Step 3 – Measure and manage the flow